Parenting A Bipolar Teenager with Expert Guide!

 - Trespassing over their privacy in different ways.

 Identifying and managing these triggers within the house are achievable.
 However, situations are usually alarming outside the homes.
 Therefore, parents need to remain in regular contact with the teachers and counselors of the teenagers.
 Similarly, the teenager’s parents and friends need to remain in close contact.
-This helps the parents in identifying the potential triggers outside the home.
+This helps the parents in identifying the potential triggers outside the home and adopt parenting techniques accordingly.

 “The brain thrives on structure and routine, especially when you have a mental illness.”Sheri Van Dijk, Psychotherapist in Sharon, Ontario, Canada.

-Set a specific bedtime routine for your teenager.
+Set a specific bedtime routine for your teenager as he may face trouble sleeping.
 If he will go to sleep and wake up at the same time daily, he’ll manage the entire day’s routine easily.
 Similarly, meal times of a teenager suffering from bipolar disorder need proper scheduling.
 This keeps the glucose levels in the blood optimal as well.
+If children with bipolar remain hungry for long periods of time, stress arises.

 If you cannot follow the schedules at some times, there is no need to get panic.
-As a parent, you need to find plausible solutions.
+As a parent, you need to find plausible solutions through research.
 Then you can accommodate accordingly.
 This keeps your teenager and yourself at peace with the external environment as well.

 4. Set Realistic expectations for bipolar disorder!

-Always remember that your child is different and he has special needs.
+Always remember that your child with bipolar is different and he has special needs.
 These needs are completely different from those of normal children.
-It is not a healthy approach if you’ll compare your teenager with his or her peers.
+It is not a healthy approach if you’ll compare your teenager with his or her peers or other children.
 If you’ll do so, you’ll be making things even harder for yourself and your teen.

-Focus on the individuality of your teen.
+Focus on the individuality of your bipolar child.
 Work with him to develop expectations that he can meet easily.
-Keep in mind that if you believe that certain goals are easy, this does not mean that they are for the teen.
-Therefore work as a team with your teen.
+Keep in mind that if you believe that certain goals are easy, this does not mean that they are for the bipolar child.
+Therefore work as a team with children with bipolar disorder.
 Choose step-by-step approaches.

 5. A mentally healthy parent is important against bipolar disorder!

-Parenting a bipolar teenager is a very hectic activity.
+Parenting children with bipolar disorder is a very hectic activity.
 It requires a lot of patience from the side of parents.
 Many times it happens that the parents become emotionally and psychologically exhausted.
 Such parents tend to face difficulties in dealing with their teens.

-6. Can Family-focused therapy be considered the best approach for bipolar disorder?
+6. Can Family-focused therapy be the best approach for bipolar disorder?

 This is a question that many parents ask.
-Family-focused therapies aim at keeping the entire family in the loop during treatment.
+Family-focused therapies aim at keeping the whole family in the loop during treatment plan.
 This includes parents, siblings, and other family members who live in the same place.
-In this way, everyone is taught how to deal with different situations that may arise in the house.
+In this way, everyone is taught how to deal with different situations and treatment options that may arise in the house.

-Siblings can also put in their contributions.
+Siblings and young adults can also put in their contributions.
 They can also help the teens outside the home.
+Research shows that the role of siblings is important in lives of teens with bipolar.
 For example, if a sibling is in the same school as the teen they can help a lot.
 Even the friends of the teens can become a part of the therapy sessions.

 7. Importance of medication in bipolar disorder!

 Medication is an essential thing for teenagers who suffer from bipolar disorder.
-Consulting a psychiatrist for this purpose is a must.
-Once the psychiatrist has prescribed the medicines, the major role of parents comes.
-Make sure that the teen takes the medicines on time.
+Consulting a psychiatrist or child’s health care provider for this purpose is a must.
+Once the doctor has prescribed the medication, the major role of parents comes.
+Make sure that the teen takes the medication on time.

 You can use timers or alarms to get notified.
 Similarly, pillboxes can prove to be very beneficial.
 For example, if you are traveling you can use pillboxes to keep the medicines accessible.
-Furthermore, schools must be kept in the loop so that teachers can help teens in taking medicines.
+Furthermore, schools must be kept in the loop so that teachers can help kids in taking medicines.
 All in all, medication is an important part of parenting a bipolar teenager.
+However, child’s health care provider must also be kept in loop.

 8. Strong but loving parents help a lot in bipolar disorder!

-Loving parents are important in parenting a bipolar teenager.
+Loving parents are important in mental health treatment of every child with bipolar.
 However, they also need to be strong.
 Strong parents instill specific boundaries easily.
 They do not let the teens do whatever they like.
 Teens with bipolar disorder need regulation and discipline.
 They should not be punished as normal teens.
 Punishment can make the situation worse.

 9. Importance of reinforcing positive behaviors in bipolar disorder!